marina-gal/python-bootcamp/README.md

 # python-bootcamp
-My projects from 'The Complete Python Pro Bootcamp' (Udemy)
+My projects from 'The Complete Python Pro Bootcamp' (Udemy).
+Objective: Learn Python from scratch to an advanced level by applying it to real projects.